Modeling Random Directions in 2D Simplex Data: Modeling Random Directions

-\textbf{\textit{SvM-p}} Using the law of iterated expectations, we can condition on the $\zeta$ and repeat the \textit{SvM} computations for each component to calculate the circular mean, variance, and correlation of \textit{SvM-c}.
-Instead, we next compute the circular properties of \textit{SvM-p}.
+\textbf{\textit{SvM-p}} We next compute the circular properties of \textit{SvM-p}.
 Unlike before, there is no explicit distribution for the inverse logit or general inverse logit transformation of a normally distributed variable.
 Consequently, we will first derive a formula for any choice of hyperparameters to allow practitioners to understand how their choice will affect these quantities.
 We do so under the assumption that the von Mises parameters, $m_1, m_2, \ldots, m_K$, and $\rho_1, \rho_2, \ldots, \rho_K$, are fixed.
 This assumption is a simplification because we can set $m_1$, $m_2$, $\rho_1$, and $\rho_2$ to their prior expected values.
 We then will calculate them for the choices we specified in this paper for the \textit{SvM-p-2} model.
+Under these assumptions, we have the following lemma.